DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Introduction

+This study focuses on three significant EEG decoding tasks: \begin{enumerate} \item Motor imagery (MI) classification \cite{Pfurtscheller2001}, which enables brain-based control of devices/prostheses.
+During MI, users imagine the movement of specific body parts, producing event-related desynchronization/synchronization patterns over the brain’s motor cortex \cite{Wu2022NN}. \item Epileptic seizure detection \cite{Acharya2013}, a task of automated neurological monitoring.
 Epilepsy, affecting over 70 million people worldwide \cite{thijs2019epilepsy}, is characterized by recurrent seizures.
-Continuous EEG monitoring remains the gold standard for seizure detection, but manual annotation by doctors is labor-intensive and costly.
-Automatic seizure detection must cope with heterogeneous seizure morphologies, varying recordings, and scarce labeled data \cite{Wang2023TASA}.
+Continuous EEG monitoring remains the gold standard for seizure detection. \item Steady-state visual evoked potential (SSVEP) \cite{Chen2015} recognition, which occurs when users fixate on flickering visual stimuli, producing EEG responses at the same stimulus frequency and its harmonics. \end{enumerate}

-Decoding models are essential for effective EEG decoding and has been a research hotspot of BCIs.
-Three trends have emerged in the design of EEG decoding models: \begin{enumerate} \item \textit{Model Type:} Classic models based on convolutional neural networks (CNNs), such as EEGNet \cite{Lawhern2018EEGNet}, SCNN, and DCNN \cite{deepshallow2017}, exploit local spatio-temporal patterns but struggle with global temporal dependencies.
-CNN-Transformer hybrids (Conformers) extend CNN locality with self-attention based global context.
-Yet, prior work \cite{song2022eeg,zhao2024ctnet,ding2024deformer,Li2025TSST} largely stacks the two modules serially, restricting interaction between local and global representations and neglecting explicit spatial modeling. \item \textit{Architecture Parallelism and Depth:} Networks evolve from shallow, single-branch (e.g., EEGNet) to deeper, multi-branch designs with more parameters and layers that process frequency bands or multi-resolution inputs in parallel (e.g., FBCNet \cite{mane2021fbcnet}, IFNet \cite{wang2023ifnet}, and ADFCNN \cite{tao2023adfcnn}), enhancing feature diversity. \item \textit{Multi-View Information Fusion:} Recent studies consider incorporating temporal, spatial, or spectral domain priors explicitly, such as EEG data augmentation \cite{wang2025mvcnet,Wang2024}, time-frequency transforms \cite{dong2025noise,Wang2025CSDA}, frequency band modeling \cite{wang2023ifnet,liu2022fbmsnet}, and spatial filtering initialization \cite{jiang2024csp}.
+The decoding model is essential for effective EEG decoding and has been a research hotspot of BCIs.
+Three trends have emerged in the design of EEG decoding models: \begin{enumerate} \item \textit{Model Type:} Classic convolutional neural networks (CNNs), such as EEGNet \cite{Lawhern2018EEGNet}, Shallow CNN (SCNN), and Deep CNN (DCNN) \cite{deepshallow2017}, exploit local spatio-temporal patterns but struggle with global temporal dependencies.
+CNN-Transformer (Conformer) hybrids extend CNN locality with self-attention based global context.
+Yet, prior work \cite{song2022eeg,zhao2024ctnet,ding2024deformer,Li2025TSST} stacks the two modules serially, restricting interaction between local and global features and neglecting explicit spatial modeling. \item \textit{Architecture Parallelism and Depth:} Networks evolve from shallow, single-branch (e.g., EEGNet) to deeper, multi-branch designs with more parameters and layers that process frequency bands or multi-resolution inputs in parallel (e.g., FBCNet \cite{mane2021fbcnet}, IFNet \cite{wang2023ifnet}, and ADFCNN \cite{tao2023adfcnn}), enhancing feature diversity. \item \textit{Multi-View Information Fusion:} Recent studies consider incorporating temporal, spatial, or spectral domain priors explicitly, such as EEG data augmentation \cite{wang2025mvcnet,Wang2024}, time-frequency transforms \cite{dong2025noise,Wang2025CSDA}, frequency band modeling \cite{wang2023ifnet,liu2022fbmsnet}, and spatial filtering initialization \cite{jiang2024csp}.
 However, existing approaches typically consider these domain priors separately rather than jointly. \end{enumerate}